This post was updated on July 3, 2020.

 - Click Save.

-Step 7: Share the accessible digital map with your student
+Step 6: Share the map with your student

 Note: Your student must first install SAS Graphics Accelerator in Google Chrome.

-- Use the Page Up and Page Down keys (or Fn Key and Up Arrow/ Fn Key and Down Arrow on Mac) on your keyboard or the right thumbstick on your game controller to feel objects in any direction around your current virtual location.
+- In Map View, press Page Up / Page Down keys on Windows (or Fn Key and Up Arrow/ Fn Key and Down Arrow on Mac) to explore objects in any direction around your current virtual location.

 Posts in this series: